Scalene-Academy/token-vendor-c001/README.md

 (Your frontend address is the address in the top right of http://localhost:3000)

-> You can `yarn deploy --reset` to deploy your contract until you get it right.
+> Remember, you can `yarn deploy --reset` to deploy your contract until you get it right.

 #### 🥅 Goals